andifunke/packetskip/README.md

 #### PeerfactSim

 [PeerfactSim](https://peerfact.com/) is an open source peer-to-peer simulator for scientific research written in Java.
-PacketSkip is implemented a an addon to PeerfactSim using it's underlying P2P overlay implementations and simulated network traffic including churn behaviour.
+PacketSkip is implemented as an addon to PeerfactSim using it's underlying P2P overlay implementations and simulated network traffic including probabilistic churn behaviour.

-This repository contains only the code for PacketSkip and the Capacity Manager.
+This repository contains only the code for the PacketSkip service and the Capacity Manager.
 It can not be run on its own.

 PacketSkip was developed on a fork of PeerfactSim that is maintained by the [Technology of Social Networks Lab](https://www.tsn.hhu.de/en.html) of the University of Düsseldorf.
-It may not work be fully compatible with the publicly available branch.
+It may not be fully compatible with the publicly available branch.